 ENVE Composites is a high-end bike components manufacturer and one of only a few major cycling brands producing carbon fiber products in the USA.
 They are well known for their wheels, and they make a full line of cockpit components for road, gravel, and mountain bikes.
 The ENVE M7 is their “35mm bar for the most aggressive and demanding riders.”
 If you're an aggressive trail, enduro, or downhill rider looking for a lightweight and uncompromisingly stiff handlebar, the M7 might be the perfect match.
 This carbon handlebar provides ultra-precise steering, handling, and instant response to rider input.
 It has an agreeable 8mm backsweep and 4mm upsweep, and it comes in 10mm, 25mm, and 40mm rise options to suit your preferences.
 It has the impeccable finish and build quality that ENVE is known for, plus it comes with a decal sheet to match the logos with your ENVE wheels or other parts.

 These are some of the stiffest bars we tested.
-Though it provides exceptional control, this model can't compete with the vibration-damping qualities of our top-rated contenders.
+Though it provides exceptional control, this model can't compete with the vibration-damping qualities of our top-rated contenders, like the Deity Speedway Carbon.
 Our testers found the bar to feel less compliant and a little harsh, occasionally resulting in hand fatigue at the end of long descents.
 Still, if you prioritize handlebar stiffness and control above all else, the M7 will suit your needs.

 Spank Industries is a component manufacturer that makes everything from wheels and hubs to pedals and handlebars.
 The Oozy Trail 780 Vibrocore is a lightweight aluminum model that features their unique Vibrocore technology.
 The handlebar is essentially filled with foam with the goal of increasing rider comfort by reducing high-frequency vibrations and trail feedback to the hands.
 Even with the addition of the Vibrocore foam, the Oozy Trail is the lightest weight aluminum handlebar we tested at a measured weight of 278 grams in a 25mm rise.
 The 780mm width should work for most trail riding applications, and the bar has hash marks and can easily be trimmed to suit your needs or preferences.
 It has 5 degrees of upsweep, a somewhat conservative 7 degrees of backsweep, and comes in a 15mm rise in addition to the 25mm rise version we tested.
 The bar is shot-peened for durability and has a black anodized finish with five logo color options to choose from.

 While we quickly grew to appreciate the Oozy Trail 780 Vibrocore for its comfort, we found its compliance to sacrifice a little in the control department.
 That's not to say its handling feels sloppy; it just doesn't feel quite as razor-sharp as stiffer, more precise models.
 It's also a bit more expensive than other aluminum options but still costs a fair amount less than carbon.
-That said, riders who may experience hand fatigue or numbness may find the Oozy handlebar to provide the vibration dampening they need at a less-than-carbon price.
+That said, riders who may experience hand fatigue or numbness may find the Oozy handlebar to provide the vibration-dampening they need at a less-than-carbon price.
+We also suggest checking out the 30X Carbon, which is comfortable and precise.

-The Blacklabel is among the most unforgiving handlebars we tested due to the extreme stiffness.
-We found that riding with this bar caused more hand fatigue than most models, but perhaps we just lack the strength to handle it.
-With a weight of 340 grams, it is also the heaviest handlebar in our lineup.
-The weight probably won't be an issue for the heavy-hitting gravity crowd, but we are hesitant to mount it on our trail bikes.
-However, if you are a hard-charger who loves a super stiff and responsive handlebar, the Blacklabel is likely just right for you.
+Due to the extreme stiffness, the Blacklabel is among the most unforgiving handlebars we tested.
+We found that riding with this bar caused more hand fatigue than most models, but perhaps we just lacked the strength to handle it.
+At 340 grams, it is also the heaviest option in our review.
+The weight probably won't be an issue for the heavy-hitting gravity crowd, but we are still hesitant to mount it on our trail bikes.
+Still, if you are a hard-charger who loves a super stiff and responsive handlebar, the Blacklabel is likely just right for you.
+If comfort and weight are your main priorities, consider some of our other contenders, like the Santa Cruz Carbon Riser.

 Why Trust GearLab

-Dillon was joined by Jeremy Benson, OutdoorGearLab's Senior Mountain Bike Review Editor, for this handlebar test.
-Benson is a full-time mountain bike reviewer with decades of product testing experience in both the ski and mountain bike industries.
+Hutchens was joined by Jeremy Benson for this handlebar test.
+Benson is a professional racer and full-time mountain bike reviewer with decades of product testing experience in both the ski and mountain bike industries.
 An obsessive rider and racer, Benson is tough on gear and acutely aware of the often subtle differences in the performance of the equipment he uses.

 Why Upgrade Your Mountain Bike Handlebar?